aspose-total/Aspose.Total-Products/total/en/cpp/conversion/flatopc-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert FLATOPC to ODP or Online App" h2="Export FLATOPC to ODP within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting from one file format to another is often necessary to ensure compatibility with different applications.
+For example, FLATOPC is a file format used by Microsoft Office, while ODP is a file format used by OpenOffice.
+Converting from FLATOPC to ODP allows users to open and edit documents in OpenOffice, even if they were originally created in Microsoft Office.

+<h2>How Aspose.Total Helps for FLATOPC to ODP Conversion</h2>

+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of FLATOPC to ODP.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Using these APIs, users can easily convert FLATOPC to ODP.

+The process begins by loading the FLATOPC file using Aspose.Words for C++.
+This API allows users to load and manipulate documents in a variety of formats, including FLATOPC.
+Once the file is loaded, it can be converted to HTML using Aspose.Words for C++.

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate FLATOPC to ODP conversion while using two of it's APIs.
-Load your FLATOPC using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as ODP.
+The HTML can then be loaded via PowerPoint manipulation C++ API Aspose.Slides for C++.
+This API allows users to create new presentations from HTML, as well as manipulate existing presentations.
+Once the HTML is loaded, users can create a new presentation and save it as ODP.

+Aspose.Total for C++ makes it easy to automate the conversion of FLATOPC to ODP.
+With just a few lines of code, users can quickly and easily convert their documents from one format to another.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}